 For the 120,000 communications and creative agencies in the U.S., the threat of cybercrime isn’t new.
-In 2009, the FBI publicly warned that hackers were targeting PR agencies.
-Like most industries, agencies have been at heightened risk ever since, and yet far too few have proactively addressed the threats.
+As early as 2009, the FBI publicly warned that hackers were targeting PR agencies.
+Yet few agencies have proactively addressed the threats.

-Over the past decade, many of these same agencies have worked diligently to help their clients establish crisis communications plans, engage in rapid response and mitigate brand reputation damage, both proactively and more commonly, in reaction to cyberattack.
-Ironically, the upsurge of “cybersecurity” work for agencies hasn’t translated into the prioritization of digital security for their own brands – leaving them more vulnerable than ever to cyberattack.
+Over the past decade, many of these same agencies have worked diligently to help their clients establish crisis communications plans, engage in rapid response, and mitigate brand reputation damage, both proactively and more commonly, in reaction to cyberattacks.
+Ironically, the upsurge of “cybersecurity” work for agencies hasn’t translated into the prioritization of digital security for their own brands – leaving them more vulnerable than ever to cyberattacks.

 Additionally, many attackers now regularly seek out access to social media brand channels, many of which are run by marketing, digital or social agencies, and hide cyberattacks directly within posts.
 The origination of such an attack is often untraceable.
 And finally, earlier this year an international hacker group stole a bunch of press releases, which eventually netted them $100 million in illegal earnings.

 While you’re likely familiar with recent large-scale cyberattacks targeting enterprises, government agencies, and politicians made famous by the news, you may be less aware of the millions of cyberattacks that now target small and medium-sized businesses on an hourly basis.
 As those larger public and private institutions continue to spend millions on technology and people to harden their cyber defenses, attackers have shifted their targets toward companies with lucrative data and assets that don’t have the resources to implement such defense-in-depth.
 Hence the risk to the majority of communications and creative agencies is rising faster than the industry can accommodate.

 Four primary reasons why agencies are an attractive target for cyberattacks: